dvdbisong/dvdbisong.github.io/gcp-ml-seminar/numpy.md

 ```

 ### Indexing + Fancy Indexing (1-D)
-We can index a sigle element of a NumPy 1-D array similar to how we index a Python list.
+We can index a single element of a NumPy 1-D array similar to how we index a Python list.
 ```python
 # create a random numpy 1-D array
 > my_array = np.random.rand(10)